 We decided to nix the fire pit idea for now (too stressful), and shipped it back (Lowes was very understanding!).
 Our hardscaper was able to work in more bluestone into the patio where the cuts had been made – so well that you can’t tell where the hole was previously.

-Bluestone Patios That Inspired Me
+Bluestone Patios That Inspire Me

 Via: Home Bunch